KSechkar/pipette_opt/README.md

 Latest change: 22 July 2020 - tsp method now supports limited pipette capacity; cost function fixed (was giving incorrect results)

 The branch CAPACITY introduced pipette capacity limitations to the problem.
+Currently, the algorithms do work in a situation where every vector has its own required volume (and thus own capacity).

 The hub_spoke program implemets the hub-and-spoke method for solving the problem.